harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv.md

 ## Limitations

-* Reconciliation for services, environments & infrastructures is not supported for deployments using multiple services, environments or infrastructures respectively.
+* Reconciliation for Harness services, environments, and infrastructure definitions is not supported for deployments using multiple services, environments, or infrastructures, respectively.